 - Do an emergency hardware upgrade.
 Memory and CPU are important components to evaluate and possibly upgrade.

-- Pause any scans or jobs that aren’t absolutely vital and make sure your catalogue is stable.
+- Pause any scans or jobs that aren’t absolutely vital and make sure your catalog is stable.
 Don’t publish any changes during these periods.

 - Adjust Google bot traffic thresholds.
 If your site has a lot of inventory and text, limit the number of times Google can scrape your site (FYI – this will affect your ranking in search engines like Google).